Eligibility

 Learn More About CCYH Requirements

-- You must find and select your own provider.
+- You must find your own child care provider.

 - You will be your provider's employer, which has tax implications.